 As I said above, many auditors tend to rely fully on substantive responses to the risks of material misstatement.
 But, in some cases, that may not be the best or wisest approach.
 If controls are designed well and functioning, why not test them?
 Especially if it takes less time than substantive procedures.

-Finally, take a look at my two related articles regarding responses to the risk of material misstatement: (1) Test of Details: Substantive Procedures and (2) Substantive Analytics: Smart Audit Procedures.
+Finally, take a look at my two related articles regarding responses to the risk of material misstatement: (1) Test of Details: Substantive Procedures and (2) Substantive Analytical Procedures: Power Up.

 Get my free accounting and auditing digest with the latest content.

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.
 He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.
 Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
 In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.